Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-F. "OCB Advanced Pin Recipes (V1.2)"  Conflicts with various UI mods, might work with only using the vanilla UI.
+F. "OCB Advanced Pin Recipes"  Conflicts with various UI mods, might work with only using the vanilla UI.

 ---